team-watchdog/apoc-gardens-wiki/public/markdown/Flowers/lavender.md

 - Flowering shrubs: <update>Hibiscus, bougainvillea</update>
 **Non-companion plants:**
 - <update>Basil</update>
+- Mint
 - Shade-loving plants

 ## Description:
-Lavender is a flowering plant in the mint family, easily identified by its sweet floral scent. <update>While not native to Sri Lanka, it has been introduced and can be cultivated in certain regions of the country.
+Lavender is a flowering plant in the mint family, easily identified by its sweet floral scent.
+It is believed to be native to the Mediterranean, the Middle East, and India, with a history dating as far back as 2,500 years.
+In ancient times, lavender was used as a holy herb.
+<update>While not native to Sri Lanka, it has been introduced and can be cultivated in certain regions of the country.
 In Sri Lanka, lavender is primarily grown for its ornamental value and essential oil production.</update>

 ## Planting requirements
 **Planting season:** <update>Late October to early December (after the monsoon)</update>